E Company, 506th Infantry Regiment (United States): History

+Training and composition

 The 506th PIR was an experimental airborne regiment created in 1942 to jump from C-47 transport airplanes into hostile territory.

 E Company was established at Camp Toccoa, Georgia, under the command of 1st Lieutenant Herbert Sobel.
 Before attending paratrooper training, the unit's troops performed the standard battle drills and physical training that comes with being in the parachute infantry.
 One of the exercises was running Currahee, a large, steep hill whose trail ran "three miles up, three miles down".
 The troops also performed formation runs in three four-column running groups, an innovation that was adopted by the Army in the 1960s.

 Sobel, who was known for his extreme strictness, got the troops in such impeccable physical condition that they were able to skip the physical training portion of Jump School.

-Composition

-One of its commanders, Major Richard Winters, said E Company originally "included three rifle platoons and a headquarters section.
+E Company's third-ever commander, 1st Lieutenant Richard Winters (originally a 2nd Lieutenant under Sobel, serving as platoon leader of E Company's 2nd Platoon; later a Major commanding the overall 2nd Battalion), said E Company originally "included three rifle platoons and a headquarters section.
 Each platoon contained three twelve-man rifle squads and a six-man mortar team squad.
 Easy also had one machine gun attached to each of its rifle squads, and a 60mm mortar in each mortar team."